-- 1 Be effective: - a.
-We will collect and analyze data from Reading A-Z and Moby Max, along with progress monitoring data, formative assessments and DIBELS assessments to ensure student growth, progress, and effectiveness of the instructional program. - 2.
+- 1. Be effective; - 2.
+Show progress; and - 3.
+Improve upon strategies utilized during the two prior consecutive school years. - 1.
+Be effective; - a.
+We will routinely collect and analyze data from Reading A-Z, Moby Max, iReady, along with progress monitoring data, formative assessments and DIBELS assessments to ensure student growth, progress, and effectiveness of the instructional program. - 2.
 Show progress; - a.
-Bi-weekly progress monitoring, along with data from formative assessments and Moby Max, as well as daily classroom instruction will help to guide instruction and ensure progress in reading achievement. - 3.
+Bi-weekly progress monitoring, along with data from formative assessments, iReady, Moby Max, Dibels, etc. as well as daily classroom instruction will help to guide instruction and ensure progress in reading achievement. - 3.
 Improve upon strategies utilized during the two prior consecutive school years. - a.
-With added resources, strategic classroom placement of key faculty, the addition of a Third Grade Reading Guarantee Support Specialist, professional development, ensuring fidelity of instructional strategies and targeted formative assessments, it is the opinion of the team that significant improvement has been, and will continue to be, made over the previous two school years.
+With added resources, strategic classroom placement of key faculty, the addition of a full-time Title Coordinator, professional development, including working with our State Support Team Representative, ensuring fidelity of instructional strategies and targeted formative assessments, it is the opinion of the team that significant improvement has been, and will continue to be, made over the previous two school years.

-SECTION 8 PART C: PROFESSIONAL DEVELOPMENT PLAN
+SECTION 8, PART C: PROFESSIONAL DEVELOPMENT PLAN